 I'm a cross-genre composer-storyteller who loves soaring melodies, dream worlds, and stories that challenge our preconceptions about what is true, good, or worth wanting.

 My mission is to create magical experiences that spark the kinds of thoughtful, emotional conversations that make us feel alive, that change the course of our lives — and to do so while fully honoring my collaborators as ends in themselves.

 I'm inspired by the epic energy of nouveau cirque, the lush soundscapes of classical orchestras, the character-driven storytelling of musical theatre, the immersive power of film & game music, and the authentic heart of indie & nomad folk songs.

 The most beautiful thing in the world to me is people who care deeply.

 Feel free to say hi if you'd like to talk about it!

-My work has premiered Off-Broadway and around the world at places like Lincoln Center and the Public Theater.
-My work has been supported by folks like the National Music Theater Conference, the National Alliance for Musical Theater, and the New York Foundation of the Arts.
+My work has premiered at places like Lincoln Center and The Public Theater, and been supported by folks like the National Music Theater Conference, the National Alliance for Musical Theater, and the New York Foundation for the Arts.